How SPARK Works

 Per Moffitt Cancer Center policy, all SPARK interns will be expected to complete the clearance process including a drug screen, background check and vaccination records.
 The center covers the cost of the drug screen and background check.
 A full list of required documentation will be provided to each intern by the Human Resources department.

-SPARK interns receive a taxable stipend to cover personal expenses.
-The $3,000 stipend will be distributed in two installments – the first in July and the second after completion of all program requirements which are due by August 31.
+SPARK interns will receive a taxable stipend to cover their personal expenses.
+The $3,000 stipend will be distributed in two installments – the first in July and the second in August.